Israeli drone strike kills 5, including 3 children, in southern Lebanon

 Since a ceasefire agreement was reached in November to end Israel's monthslong war with the Hezbollah militant group, Israel has continued to strike southern and eastern Lebanon almost daily.

-Lebanese officials have warned that the ongoing strikes risk the country's recent efforts to disarm the group and further worsen its shaky security situation.
+Lebanese officials have warned that the ongoing strikes risk the country's recent efforts to disarm the group and could destabilize the country.
 Hezbollah has maintained that it no longer has a military presence south of the Litani River, and has refused to speak of disarmament without Israel stopping its attacks and withdrawing from southern Lebanese territory.

 President Joseph Aoun, who earlier landed in New York ahead of the United Nations General Assembly, condemned the strike and called on the international community to pressure Israel to stop.
-Aoun, alongside the Lebanese government under Prime Minister Nawaf Salam, endorsed an agreement last month that would gradually disarm Hezbollah.
+Aoun, alongside Prime Minister Nawaf Salam, endorsed an agreement last month that would gradually disarm Hezbollah.

 “There is no peace above the blood of our children,” said Aoun in a statement from his office.